Who we are

 In addition to first-class additive production machines, also from Concept Laser, GE Additive offers materials and extensive development consulting for various industries.
 GE Additive is dedicated to the further development and transformation of the industrial sector with software-defined plants as well as networked, adaptable and forward-looking solutions.

 In this process, fine metal powder is melted locally by a high-energy fiber laser.
 The material solidifies after cooling.
-The contour of the component is created by redirecting the laser beam using a mirror redirection unit (scanner).
-The part is built up layer by layer (with a layer thickness of 15 – 500 μm) by lowering the bottom of the build chamber, applying more powder and then melting again.
+The contour of the component is created by redirecting the laser beam using a scanner.
+The part is built up layer by layer by lowering the bottom of the build chamber, applying more powder and then melting again.

-The stochastic control of the slice segments ensures a significant reduction in stress when manufacturing very large components.
+The stochastic control of the slice segments ensures a significant reduction in stress.

 Discover new growth potential for your business